GoldGameCoin/GOLD/README.md

 Do you speak a second language and would like to help translate the Monero GUI?
 Check out Weblate, our localization platform, at [goldgamecoin.com](https://translate.goldgamecoin.com/).
 Choose the language and suggest a translation for a string or review an existing one.
 The Localization Workgroup made [a guide with step-by-step instructions](https://github.com/goldgamecoin-ecosystem/goldgamecoin-translations/blob/master/weblate.md) for Weblate.

-If you need help/support or any info you can contact the localization workgroup on the IRC channel #goldgamecoin-translations (relayed on matrix/riot and MatterMost) or by email at translate[at]getmonero[dot]org.
-For more info about the Localization workgroup: [github.com/golgamecoin-ecosystem/goldgamecoin-translations](https://github.com/goldgamecoin-ecosystem/monero-translations)
+If you need help/support or any info you can contact the localization workgroup on the IRC channel #goldgamecoin-translations (relayed on matrix/riot and MatterMost) or by email at translate[at]goldgamecoin[dot]com.
+For more info about the Localization workgroup: [github.com/golgamecoin-ecosystem/goldgamecoin-translations](https://github.com/goldgamecoin-ecosystem/goldgamecoin-translations)

 Status of the translations:
 <a href="https://translate.goldgamecoin.com/engage/gold/?utm_source=widget">